 Is Shivers 2 a better game than its predecessor?
 In my opinion, no. It's still a good game, but I found the type of puzzles matched the setting and childish frights of the first game.
 Here, they just seem to cut into the great atmosphere that's been established, taking you completely out of the game.
 Reviewers at the time tended to disagree with me, preferring the stronger story, darker tone and technical accomplishment of the sequel.
 In 1997, I too may have felt the same, but I feel the original had better puzzles and a tighter design.
 That being said, it is by no means bad.
 Both games are well worth your time and I had a lot of fun playing them.

 To download the game, follow the link below.
-This exclusive installer uses the DOSBox Daum build of DOSBox 0.74 running Windows '95.
+This exclusive installer runs natively under Windows that to these folks at SquirtTheCat.
 Manual included.
 Tested on Windows 7 and Windows 10.

 21.05.2016 - Version 2 - Fixed issue when changing CDs.
 See the README-Ver2.txt for more information